An Efficient, Reliable and Observable Collective Communication Library in Large-scale GPU Training Clusters: Experience and lessons

-We resolve this problem with two approaches.
-The first one is to modify the RNIC driver by canceling the GID incrementing logics even if IP address changes.
-Though it works in a bare-metal environment, this approach can result in unexpected errors in virtualized networks, which is still not robust and general in different clusters.
-Consequently, we explore the second approach by changing the configuration method for IP addresses in a lightweighted and reliable manner.
+\textbf{Robust networking configuration.} Networking configuration is critical to \X's reliability, yet we encounter a subtle but fatal failure---unexpected changes of Global Identifier (GID).
+In RoCEv2 environments, while GIDs should remain static after initialization, we discover that default OS-level network managers (e.g., \texttt{NetworkManager}) trigger a GID increment upon RNIC port flaps even if the original IP is reclaimed.
+This non-deterministic GID shift inevitably collapses the communication collective and the LLM training job.
+While driver-level patches can suppress GID increments, they introduce compatibility risks in virtualized networks.
+Consequently, we explore an alternative by changing the configuration method for IP addresses in a lightweight and reliable manner.
 We take Linux Ubuntu operating system as an example.
 Ubuntu has two basic IP configuration methods, i.e., \texttt{NetworkManager} and \texttt{Networking} service.
 By \texttt{NetworkManager}, GIDs can change because of a temporary loss of IP addresses when RNIC port are down, illustrated in the aforementioned case.
 Instead, when we use \texttt{Networking} to configure the IP addresses, even if port down happens, its IP address still remains unchanged and avoids a temporary loss, leading to an unchanged GID number.
 Other Linux distributions can also use the similar approaches for IP address configuration.